How to Prioritize Work When There's so Much to Do

 The Docs feature exists because we believe that fresh, living documentation updated in real time is the only kind of trustworthy, useful written information.
 That’s why, in Shortcut, Docs and the rest of your work stay synced automatically to exist as a single source of truth.

 For example, you can highlight any text in a Doc and create a Story from that text to be forever synced across Shortcut.
 This way, if an engineer updates that Story while they're working in the code, it automatically updates in Docs.
-You can also link Docs to Epics, Milestones, Labels, and Iterations.
+You can also link Docs to Epics, Objectives, Labels, and Iterations.

 Cool ways Docs can help prioritize work when there’s so much to do: